Stranger in the House (1992 film)

 Stranger in the House (L'inconnu dans la maison) is a 1992 French crime drama directed by Georges Lautner and starring Jean Paul Belmondo.
 It is based on a novel by Georges Simenon, previously filmed by Henri Decoin in 1942.

 The film marked the director's fifth and last collaboration with Belmondo, and was a commercial failure on its release.
 It had 413,794 admissions in France.

+Plot

+Jacques Emile Marie Loursat is a brilliant lawyer who descended into alcoholism following his wife's suicide.
+His daughter, Isabelle, who blames him for her mother's death, hasn't spoken to him in ten years.
+One night, while returning home drunk from a brothel, Loursat hears a gunshot inside his house.
+Shortly after, he discovers someone dying on the second floor: Joël Cloarec.
+Police suspicions quickly fall on Antoine Manu, Isabelle's friend, who is charged and then sent to trial.
+Loursat takes on his defense.